danknights/biol5950/example_01_comparative_genomics_with_ai.md

 Results: At this point, the entire analysis proceeded according to chatgpt's instructions!
 Every time I ran something, it prompted me to paste the output into the chat.

+You might need to spur it along with a prompt like this:

+> Prompt:
+>
+> let's do pangenome analysis.
+What is a common and easy tool?

-There were a few errors, but it helped me resolve them, as follows.
+Throughout the procees, there were a few errors, and it helped me resolve them.

-It required the software `roary` for pan-genome analysis, which was missing from MSI.
+For example, it required the software `roary` for pan-genome analysis, which was missing from MSI.
 Chatgpt told me how to install it with _conda_, but I used _mamba_ for the install process as described in the tutorial on [installing packages](installing_packages_with_conda.md).